-This article takes a look at the connection between coughing and lung cancer, including when someone should see a doctor.
+This article looks at the link between coughing and lung cancer, including when to see a doctor.

 - shortness of breath